Important Facts You Need to Know About a Cash Business

 - Many people don't carry a lot of cash with them.
 Younger shoppers in particular often carry no cash.
 You risk losing a sale if you don't accept their debit cards, even for a cup of coffee.

-- Allowing customers to pay with credit cards encourages them to buy more, increasing your profits.
+- Allowing customers to pay with credit cards encourages them to buy more, increasing your profits, even if you have to pay card transaction fees.

 Additional Benefits and Drawbacks